|Nutrition Facts (per serving)|

 Transfer the batter to the prepared pan and use a flexible spatula to smooth the top.

-Sprinkle the Maldon sea salt (if using) over the top of the blondies.
+Sprinkle the sea salt flakes (if using) over the top of the blondies.

 Bake for about 35 to 38 minutes, until the top is browned and a toothpick comes out with a moist crumb or two.